LearnEverything/acktueli/src/pages/docs/TIMING.md

 ..... next `$iteration`

-If the passage of time indicators are _inline_, that means they are shorter, probably within the range of 5 seconds.
+If the passage of time `$intervals` are _inline_, that means they are shorter, probably within the range of 5 seconds.

-If the passage of time indicators are on a line by themselves, expect at the very least a minute has gone by.
+If the passage of time `$intervals` are on a line by themselves, expect at the very least a minute has gone by.

 ### Connection Emotions
--☶... +☶, that made me unhappy, but i then realized it was the good thing to do.
+-☶... +☶, that made me unhappy, but I then realized it was the good thing to do.

 ### Weird Sequentiality Rules
 There is a lot of loose expression around how sequentiality is documented in Ackueli.

-In some cases, two statements in close sequence with two before `indicators` can be nearly summed up with one line instead.
+In some cases, two statements in close sequence with two before `$intervals` can be nearly summed up with one line instead.

 -☶: why did you do that?